 OMF worker in East Asia

-Will you pray for those on the journey to long-term missions?
+Will you pray for those on the journey to long-term mission?